vvvv/The-Gray-Book/reference/extending/providing-help.md

 Library developers can provide patches demonstrating different aspects of the library.

-We distinguish 2 types of patches:
+We distinguish 5 types of patches:

 * Explanation: Typically a single patch per library giving an overview of the whole set of nodes the library provides
-* HowTo: A series of patches demonstrating how to achieve specific things using certain nodes provided by the library
+* HowTo: A series of patches demonstrating how to achieve specific things using certain combination of nodes provided by the library
+* Reference: A patch covering the functionality of one specific node
+* Tutorial: Most often a link to a video tutorial
+* Example: A patch more broadly showing a usecase of of a library, not necessarily explaining too much but more giving an idea of what's possible

+These (except the "Examples") follow the idea of [The Documentation System](https://documentation.divio.com/).

-In order to be picked up by the helpbrowser, those need to be put in the right place and follow the naming convention:
+In order to be picked up by the helpbrowser, files need to be put in the right place and follow the naming convention:

     \help\Explanation Overview of available nodes.vl
     \help\HowTo Do something.vl
+    \help\Referece Nodename.vl
+    \help\Example Something Beautiful.vl

 In case a library has a lot of help patches, you can also use up to two levels of subdirectories to structure them, like so: